dpilipovic/flansible-with-scheduler/README.md

 I also ❤ Flask.

-So once the need and opportunity came up I've decided to create my own Flask powered Ansible UI and API.
+So once the need and opportunity came up I've decided to create my own Flask powered Ansible UI API and Scheduler.

+Note - if you just need UI and API functionality - see simpler version of the app here: https://github.com/dpilipovic/flansible

 Main idea behind it was to popularize use of Ansible for automation tasks within my place of employment.